PinFlow Back to app

 Security

 All traffic to PinFlow is encrypted over HTTPS.
-We use server-side sessions — only your user ID is stored in a signed browser cookie, not your Pinterest token.
-Your Pinterest access token and refresh token are encrypted at rest in our database using AES-128 symmetric encryption (Fernet) before being stored.
+We use server-side sessions — only your user ID is stored in a signed browser cookie, not your social-platform tokens.
+Access tokens and refresh tokens for connected providers are encrypted at rest in our database using AES-128 symmetric encryption (Fernet) before being stored.
 We take reasonable technical precautions to protect your data — but no system is perfectly immune, so please let us know immediately if you notice anything suspicious.

 Questions or concerns